 Alert: Drive-by ADA Website Compliance Letters

 The National Restaurant Association (NRA) has received inquiries from five states regarding letters sent to restaurants by Carlson Lynch Sweet & Kipela (Carlson Lynch), a Pennsylvania law firm.
 The letters are headlined “FOR SETTLEMENT PURPOSES ONLY” and say that “experts … have identified access barriers” on restaurant websites.
 In its letters, the law firm lists “compliance failures” and urges recipients to contact the firm as a first step.
-If you have received this letter, contact our office immediately at (404) 467-9000.
+If you have received this letter, contact your legal advisor immediately.

 - Handout on ADA “Drive-by” lawsuit letters